Eurosmart2004/Chatbot-education/README.md

 This project aims to revolutionize the way we learn and teach.
 Our chatbot uses the state-of-the-art RAG (Retrieval-Augmented Generation) technique and Langchain to provide accurate and reliable information.

+## Demo

+You can access a live demo of our chatbot at [https://chatbot-education.streamlit.app/](https://chatbot-education.streamlit.app/).

 ## Features

 - RAG Technique: Our chatbot uses the state-of-the-art RAG (Retrieval-Augmented Generation) technique to provide accurate and reliable information.